 I spent the first fifty years of my life in the Christian church.
-Baptized a Lutheran and later making a public profession of faith in a Baptist church at the age of fifteen, I had been a part of the Christian church most of my life.
-I preached my first sermon at the age of fifteen, attended an Independent Fundamentalist Baptist (IFB) college as a young man, and pastored churches for twenty-five years in Ohio, Texas, and Michigan.
+Having been baptized a Lutheran and later making a public profession of faith in a Baptist church at the age of fifteen, I have been a part of the Christian church most of my life.
+I preached my first sermon at the age of fifteen, attended an Independent Fundamentalist Baptist (IFB) college as a young man, married an IFB pastor’s daughter, and pastored churches for twenty-five years in Ohio, Texas, and Michigan.

 I never went through the angst many people go through when determining what to do with their lives.
 At the age of five, I told my mother I wanted to be a preacher when I grew up.
 From the age of fifteen to the age of fifty, I was a preacher of the gospel of Jesus Christ.
 I had no doubt that God had called me to preach to sinners the unsearchable riches of Christ.

 Up until I started blogging in 2007, no one had ever doubted that I was saved, that I was a devoted, committed follower of Jesus.
 A person who years ago knew me quite well, was shocked when she heard that I was no longer a pastor and that I was now an atheist.
 She said, Butch (my family nickname) was the real deal.
+If he’s not a Christian, no one is.
 It is important to understand this point.
-NO ONE…out of the thousands of people I came in contact with, ever expressed doubt about my salvation.
+NO ONE . . . out of the thousands of people I came in contact with, ever expressed doubt about my salvation, my personal relationship with Jesus.
 Not one teacher, not one deacon, not one evangelist, not one church member, not one fellow pastor, ever expressed doubt that I was a Christian or that I was a God-called preacher.

-Those who now contend I was never a Christian or that I was a false teacher make their judgment based not on the evidence of the life I lived, but their peculiar interpretation of the Bible.
-For the Baptists, Calvinists, and many Evangelicals, the only way to square my life with their theology is for them to say I never was a Christian or that I still am a Christian Arminians have less of a problem explaining my life.
-While they are “troubled” by my apostasy, they recognize that I was a Christian.
+Those who now contend I was never a Christian or that I was a false teacher make their judgments based not on the evidence of the life I lived, but on their peculiar interpretations of the Bible.
+For the Baptists, Calvinists, and many Evangelicals, the only way to square my life with their theology is for them to say I never was a Christian, or that I still am a Christian, just backslidden.
+Arminians have less of a problem explaining my life.
+While they are “troubled” by my apostasy, they recognize that I once was a Christian.
 In their eyes, I fell from grace, and I am now no longer a Christian.

 I realize that I am a rare bird.
-While there are many men who leave the ministry, few leave it as I did so late in life.
-Many of the notable preacher-turned-atheists, apostatized and left the ministry in their twenties and thirties.
+While there are many men (and women) who leave the ministry, few leave it as late in life as I did.
+Many of the notable preacher-turned-atheists apostatized and left the ministry in their twenties and thirties.
 I left at the age of fifty.
 This does not make me special in any way, but it does make me an exception to the rule.
-And this is why Christian people have a hard time understanding how it is possible for a man to be a Christian for most of his life and to pastor churches for twenty-five years, to then just walk away from it all and renounce Jesus.
+And this is why Evangelicals have such a hard time understanding how it is possible for a man to be a Christian for most of his life and to pastor churches for twenty-five years, to then just walk away from it all and renounce Jesus.

 My life was motivated by the following verses: